seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **CAPULET**
 When the sun sets, the air doth drizzle dew;
-But for the sunset of my brother’s son
+But for the sunset of my brother's son
 It rains downright.
 How now! a conduit, girl? what, still in tears?
 Evermore showering?
 In one little body
-Thou counterfeit’st a bark, a sea, a wind;
+Thou counterfeit'st a bark, a sea, a wind;
 For still thy eyes, which I may call the sea,
 Do ebb and flow with tears; the bark thy body is,
 Sailing in this salt flood; the winds, thy sighs;
 Who, raging with thy tears, and they with them,
 Without a sudden calm, will overset
 Thy tempest-tossed body.
 How now, wife!
-Have you deliver’d to her our decree?
+Have you deliver'd to her our decree?

 **LADY CAPULET**
 Ay, sir; but she will none, she gives you thanks.